NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

                 -Master “trey-dc-02.treyresearch.net” -Zone
                 “10.168.192.dns”

-        3.  []{#for_Trey .anchor}You are the enterprise administrator
-            for Trey Research.
+        3. You are the enterprise administrator for Trey Research.
 Your domain name is TreyResearch.net, and your IPv4 address range is 192.168.10.0-192.168.10.255.
 Your IPv6 address range is 2001:db8:10::/64.
 The primary domain controller for TreyResearch.net is trey-dc-02 and it hosts the Active Directory-integrated DNS.
-The Engineering
-            department is migrating to use a new child domain, Engineering.TreyResearch.net, with a domain controller of
+The Engineering department is migrating to use a new child domain, Engineering.TreyResearch.net, with a domain controller of trey-engdc-8.
-            trey-engdc-8.
 What commands would you use to delegate this domain?